Certainty Blog

 PPE Inspections: What They Are and Why You Need Them

 Personal protective equipment (PPE) saves lives.
-Consider the humble hard hat: First introduced in 1919 by Edward W. Bullard, who designed the hat to resemble his doughboy army helmet, the hard hat helped reduce work site deaths by two-thirds between 1970 and 2016.
-PPE also saves money: Companies can save over $30,000 for every medically-consulted injury they avoid.
-Today, PPE options are many and varied.
-From eye and ear protection to full-body options that provide complete coverage, there’s a PPE solution for every use case.
-But in the same way that on-site machinery needs regular maintenance, companies must perform regular PPE inspections to ensure that protective clothing continues to provide consistent defense against potential hazards.
+Consider the humble hard hat: first introduced in 1919 by Edward W. Bullard, who modeled the design on his doughboy army helmet, the hard hat helped reduce work site deaths by two-thirds between 1970 and 2016.
+PPE also saves money: companies can save over $30,000 for every medically-consulted injury they prevent — a figure that compounds significantly when PPE compliance is consistently maintained across a workforce.
+Today, PPE options are extensive and highly specialized.
+From eye and ear protection to full-body systems that provide protection against chemical, biological, radiological, and physical hazards, there is a PPE solution for every industry and application.
+But in the same way that on-site machinery requires regular maintenance to perform reliably, PPE must be subject to regular, structured inspections to ensure it continues to provide consistent, effective protection against workplace hazards.

-In this piece, we’ll break down the basics and types of PPE and then dive into the what, when, and how of an inspection to help your company keep staff safe.
+In this piece, we’ll break down what PPE is, the types of PPE required under OSHA standards, and the what, when, who, and how of a PPE inspection — so your organization can keep every worker protected, every shift.

 What is PPE?